 How We Help

 Fundamental care for all our patients includes free primary care, sexual and reproductive health, mental health, social services, health education and prescriptions.
-In our commitment to expanding our core services to meet all the needs of our patients, we recently added dental and optical care.
+In our commitment to expanding our core services to meet all the needs of our patients, we recently added optical care.

 We’re dedicated to making sure our teens have accurate, thorough information about health issues and to helping them learn to make good decisions about every aspect of their lives.
 Our initiatives include a peer education project called SPEEK (Sinai Peers Encouraging Empowerment through Knowledge).

 We’ve developed, over more than four decades, a unique team practice carefully designed to engage adolescents and provide them with the vital, specialized, comprehensive care they need.
 Here’s how we do it.

 An Embracing Environment

 Our model is built on the premise that adolescents need to know we’re unconditionally there for them.
 That means being inclusive, nonjudgmental, empathetic—and free.
 It doesn’t matter if our patients have insurance—70 percent of them don’t.
 We also make it easy for them to get an appointment quickly with a phone call or just come in when they can.
 And because every young person is unique, we don’t make anyone feel like a number.
 Each of our young patients feels welcomed and understood.